softwareforgood/innocent_tech_app/README.md

 #### Deployment Steps
 *Please* double check you can commit to this repo.
 Then, follow the deployment steps listed below.
-When you create your feature branch, follow this naming format for your branch: learn-earn-onboarding/[yourname] *You only commit your Readme file with the checklist.
+When you create your feature branch, follow this naming format for your branch: learn-earn-onboarding/[yourname] *You only need commit your Readme file with the checklist.
 No other files are needed!*

+  - [ ] Create a feature branch from main (follow this naming format: learn-earn-onboarding/[yourname])
+  - [ ] Edit your Readme
-  --commit your work on a feature branch
+  - [ ] Commit your feature branch to the repo
-  --make a PR to the main branch
-  --if PR approved, merge to main
-  --cd back to main
-  --pull the latest main branch
+  *Make sure you're only committing your readme*
+  - [ ] Open a Pull request.
+Change your PR title to: Yourname-Onboarding
+  - [ ] Request a review from Chelsey + Edith on your PR

 *Check-in: Do you prefer Front-End development or Back-End development?*
 - [ ] Front end